ctrl-exec - Security Operations

 allowed_ips in containerised deployments

 In a Docker network, all containers on the same network can reach port 7443 on the agent container.
-Set allowed_ips in agent.conf to the ctrl-exec container's IP or subnet to limit which containers can connect to the agent.
-The ctrl-exec container's IP is stable within a compose deployment (Docker assigns IPs deterministically by service name).
+Set allowed_ips in agent.conf to the dispatcher container's IP or subnet to limit which containers can connect to the agent.
+The dispatcher container's IP is stable within a compose deployment (Docker assigns IPs deterministically by service name).
 Example:

 ini allowed_ips = 172.18.0.0/16

-For tighter control, use Docker network policies or pin the ctrl-exec container's IP in the compose file and use an exact IP in allowed_ips.
+For tighter control, use Docker network policies or pin the dispatcher container's IP in the compose file and use an exact IP in allowed_ips.

 Volume backup